 All you need to do is move your index and middle finger from the Em chord down a string each.

 Asus2 is a very cool sounding chord and less dark sounding than Em.

 Now you have 2 guitar chords that sound great when played together and a strumming pattern to work on too.

 Practice starting with the Em and getting a nice smooth strumming sound before gradually incorporating the change onto Asus2.

-You’ll find becoming more natural as you start to relax and your subliminal brain takes over.
+You’ll find it becomes more natural as you start to relax and your subliminal brain takes over.

 Then you can start playing about with the changes and most importantly have some fun while playing your guitar!

 I hope you enjoyed and found this step-by-step breakdown of how to play the guitar in under an hour helpful.

 I’d really appreciate it if you would share it with anyone else you think would benefit from the post.
-It helps us to keep the lights on here at GuitaristsParadise.com. 🙂
+It helps us to keep the lights on here at GuitaristsParadise. 🙂